-If the option is selected, all these operations will now be hidden.
+If the option for the table is selected from its "Show" menu (see Filter the table), then all these operations will now be hidden.

 Skrooge allows you creating template operations, i.e. operations that can be reused whenever you need it.
 For example, imagine are used to renting a DVD to watch at home.
 The operation is always the same :

 Mode: Credit Card

 Payee: Acme Video